Culture of San Diego

 The culture of San Diego is influenced heavily by American and Mexican cultures due to its position as a border town, its large Hispanic population, and its history as part of Spanish America and Mexico.
 San Diego's longtime association with the U.S. military also contributes to its culture.
 Present-day culture includes many historical and tourist attractions, a thriving musical and theatrical scene, numerous notable special events, a varied cuisine, and a reputation as one of America's premier centers of craft brewing.

 2007 Corso degli Artisti Street Painting Festival in San Diego's Little Italy.

 Tourism

 San Diego houses many tourist attractions, such as the San Diego Zoo, Balboa Park, USS Midway Museum, San Diego Zoo Safari Park, SeaWorld, Belmont Park, and nearby Legoland.
 Spanish influence on the city can be seen in the many historic sites across San Diego, such as Mission San Diego de Alcalá, Old Town San Diego State Historic Park, and Cabrillo National Monument.
 Cuisine in San Diego is diverse, but there is an abundance of wood fired California-style pizzas and Mexican and East Asian cuisine.
-Annual events in San Diego include the San Diego County Fair, San Diego Comic-Con, and the Farmers Insurance Open.
+Annual events in San Diego include the San Diego County Fair, San Diego Comic-Con, and The Sentry.